- Urgent Care

 In most cases, an acute sore throat will improve with at-home treatment.
 With that said, you should see a doctor for your sore throat if:

-You are experiencing a persistent sore throat that does not go away with at-home treatment
+• You are experiencing a persistent sore throat of more than a week that does not go away with at-home treatment

-A red rash appears on the back of your throat
+• A red blistering or raised rash appears on the back of your throat

 If you have any of the above-mentioned symptoms, you may have bacterial pharyngitis.
 In that case, your health care provider may recommend antibiotic therapy.